 The main ways vlogs make money is through ad space, platform monetization, sponsored videos, affiliate marketing, merchandise, and other products or services.
 And, vlogs are quite popular, since 72% of online blog readers would rather watch videos than read text.
 Additionally, 44% of all internet users admit to regularly consuming vlog content.
 So, vlogging can become just as lucrative as blogging, if not more so, depending on your niche and skills!

 Now, we’re going to organize and discuss the differences between blogs and vlogs.
 This will help you determine what style of content creation is best for you and your brand.
 Here are the differences between a vlog and a blog:

 The first way blogs and vlogs differ is in the way they gain visibility.
 A blog get’s its organic traffic through search engine optimization for Google, Bing, and other major internet portals.
 So, when a user searches for a topic on a search engine, it’ll connect your post to the user through your targeted keywords and other SEO strategies.

 Both take some work, but both vlogs and blogs can gain lots of organic traffic through search engine optimization.
-Often, vlogs gain popularity quicker since they’re hosted on a smaller platform with less competition than a blog.
-In fact, a video is 50 times more likely to gain organic traffic over a traditional blog.
+Often, the popularity of vlogging increases quicker since they’re hosted on a smaller platform with less competition than a blog.
+In fact, a video is 50 times more likely to gain organic traffic than a traditional blog.
 This means you’ll see video traffic right away and grow faster.
-But, with good SEO strategy and the right niche, the number of visitors you see on your blog can be just as fruitful!
+But, with a good SEO strategy and the right niche, the number of visitors you see on your blog can be just as fruitful!

 So, we know there is a huge market of people looking for blog and vlog content online, but what is the preference?
 Video content is preferred by many.
 This is why those who blog add embedded videos into their posts.
 And, it’s why a lot of companies are moving to visual, video marketing, because 54% of people say they wish the brands they love made more video content.
 And, the bounce rate on videos is 34% lower than plain text.